Michael-R-R/GW2_Tool_Hub/CONTRIBUTING.md

 # Contributing

 Hello there and thank you for taking interest in the GW2 Tool Hub application.
-By taking an interest in contributing to this project you are potentially helping the thousands of people that play Guild Wars 2 enchance their gameplay experience.
+By taking an interest in contributing to this project you are potentially helping the thousands of people that play Guild Wars 2 enhance their gameplay experience.
 Together we can create a rich and detailed Guild Wars 2 tool.

 ### The importance of these guidelines